TRENDMizzou/TREND-manual/doc/manual/manual.md

     For example, a [sparsity factor] of 1 means all frames will be used.
 2 uses every second frame, 3 uses every third frame, and so on.
   * `--starttime [start time]`
-    TREND supports making a subclip of input movie by setting start and end time.
     The default value for `--starttime` is 0.0.
 The number format for setting start and end time could either be floating point numbers of seconds (e.g. `0.2` stands for 0.2 s), or `hh:mm:ss.ff`, such as `00:03:05.00`,